RemyPaulJr/notes/aws/data engineer cert/Storage/S3 Object Lambda.md

 - Use AWS Lambda functions to change the object before it is retrieved by the caller application.
 - Only one S3 bucket is needed, on top of which we create S3 Access Point and S3 Object Lambda Access Points.
+- Use Cases:
+	- Redacting personally identifiable information for analytics or non-production environments
+	- converting across data formats, such as converting XML to JSON
+	- resizing and watermarking images on the fly using caller-specific details, such as the user who requested the o